Ranjhana/Corona-escape/README.md

     whenever your are at others house or at your house, don't knock gate.
 As definitely your hands will be dirty or they could be             contagious with covid-19 virus.
 The best way is call by voice or make a call to the family member whoever inside.

     Escape:
     after stepping in the first work try to take out slippers, shoes etc. outer space in your home.
 Then second work is to wash your             hands and feet.
-Also dont forget to senatize other stuff whatever you brought or was withing you.
+Also dont forget to senatize other stuff whatever you brought or was within you.

 Habit #3